openjs-foundation/cross-project-council/README.md

 The OpenJS Foundation has marketing staff which can provide guidance on inbound media requests.
 Please reach out to [pr@openjsf.org](mailto:pr@openjsf.org).

+If you have project-related news that you wish to share, please contact [marketing@openjsf.org](mailto:marketing@openjsf.org).
+If you need a place to post your news, Foundation staff can review whether it is appropriate for the [OpenJS Foundation blog](https://openjsf.org/blog).
+If it makes sense, Foundation staff can also include your news in the summaries sent to the [projects mailing list](https://lists.openjsf.org/g/projects), or schedule posts on Foundation social channels.

+If you run your project's social media and would like the Foundation to share or retweet project news, please DM the Foundation's account or send an email with a link to [marketing@openjsf.org](mailto:marketing@openjsf.org).

 ### All other topics

 For any other topics which aren't covered above, please email